B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Offline Training

 \subsection{Enriching the Simulator with Driver Behaviors}

 Many techniques have been proposed to classify driver behaviors~\cite{schwarting2018planning}.
 In this work, we use the CMetric~\cite{cmetric} measure to generate aggressive driver behaviors in a simulated environment.
 A vehicle's behavior in a simulator can be controlled through specific parameters.
 Depending on the values of these parameters, a vehicle's trajectory can exhibit aggressive or conservative behavior.
 In our parametric simulator, the problem of generating aggressive behaviors reduces to finding the appropriate range of parameter values that can generate realistically aggressive behaviors.

-In the CMetric measure, the nearby traffic entities are represented using a {\em proximity graph}.
-The vertices denote the positions of the vehicle and the edges denote the Euclidean distances between the vehicles in the global coordinate frame.
-Using centrality functions~\cite{rodrigues2019network}, CMetric presents techniques to model both longitudinal (along the axis of the road) and lateral (perpendicular to the axis of the road) aggressive driving behaviors.

-\textbf{Lateral Behaviors:} Sudden lane-changing, overtaking, and weaving are some of the most typical lateral maneuvers made by aggressive vehicles.
-We model these maneuvers using the closeness centrality, which measures how centrally placed a given vertex is within the graph.
-The closeness centrality is computed by calculating the reciprocal of the sum of shortest paths from the given vertex to all other vertices,

-\begin{definition} \textbf{Closeness Centrality:} In a connected traffic-graph at time $t$ with adjacency matrix $A_t$, let $\mc{D}_t(v_i,v_j)$ denote the minimum total edge cost to travel from vertex $i$ to vertex $j$, then the discrete closeness centrality measure for the $i^\textrm{th}$ vehicle at time $t$ is defined as,
+The overall method for generating these parameters is summarized as follows: